-Management of suspected adverse drug reactions may require temporary treatment interruption and/or dose reduction of CABOMETYX therapy (see Table 1).
-When dose reduction is necessary, it is recommended to reduce to 40 mg daily, and then to 20 mg daily.
-Dose interruptions are recommended for management of CTCAE grade 3 or greater toxicities or intolerable grade 2 toxicities.
-Dose reductions are recommended for events that, if persistent, could become serious or intolerable.
+Management of suspected adverse drug reactions may require temporary treatment interruption and/or dose reduction (see Table 1).
+When dose reduction is necessary in monotherapy, it is recommended to reduce to 40 mg daily, and then to 20 mg daily.